LuisCorales/webcrawler-js/README.md

 ## How to run it?

-Clone or download the code and just run the following command on the directory.
+Assuming you already have downloaded Node.JS and NPM: Clone or download the code and just run the following command on the directory.

 `npm install`